RedPillAnalytics/checkmate-examples-archive/obi/README.md

 You'll notice that `promotePatch` is a container task for executing `promoteMetadataPatch` and `promoteCatalogPatch`, either of which can be run individually.

 Promoting to downstream environments using incremental patches is a great solution for truly continuous environments that deploy often.
-But as the time between releases increases, so does the size and complexity of the incremental patches, and the possibility that automated application of these patches might fail.
+But as the time between releases increases, so does the size and complexity of the incremental patches, and the possibility that the automated application of these patches might fail.
 In these cases, we can simply use the `promoteImportWorkflow` task:

 ```bash
 ./gradlew obi:promoteImportWorkflow --console=plain